-I'm a freelance journalist and producer based between Johannesburg and London.
-I cover a wide range of topics and mediums, from environmental reporting to travel writing.
-In 2017, I uncovered a rollerblading subculture in Nairobi, tracked rhinos on foot for a story about community conservation initiatives in Northern Kenya, and investigated the deadly global demand for sand.
-My work is featured in outlets including the The New York Times, BBC, The Guardian, The Times, Financial Times, NPR, the Economist's 1843 Magazine, and I am a Rough Guide to Kenya co-author.
+Harriet Constable is a multimedia journalist and producer based between Johannesburg and London.
+She covers a wide range of topics and mediums, from health and politics to environment and travel through print, radio and video.
+She's explored the August 2017 Kenyan election through the eyes of a rollerblading subculture in Nairobi, tracked rhinos on foot for a story about community conservation initiatives in Northern Kenya, and investigated the deadly global demand for sand.
+Her work is featured in outlets including the The New York Times, BBC, The Guardian, The Times, Financial Times, NPR, The Economist, and she is a Rough Guide to Kenya co-author.

-My live reporting at Kenya’s 2016 Ivory Burn was part of the WildAid #JoinTheHerd campaign, which won awards with Cannes Lions and The Drum.
+Harriet's live reporting at Kenya’s 2016 Ivory Burn was part of the WildAid #JoinTheHerd campaign, which won awards with Cannes Lions and The Drum.
 Watch the video here.
-I was shortlisted for AITO Young Travel Writer of the Year 2017.
+She was shortlisted for AITO Young Travel Writer of the Year 2017.

 T: +1 (917) 371 9465 (USA) | +44 (0) 7833 625 550 (UK)